- 1/2 cup butter, softened

 - 1 cup raisins or semisweet chocolate chips, optional

-- Press into a greased 13-in. x 9-in. baking pan.
-Bake at 350° for 25-30 minutes or until the top is lightly browned.
+- Press into a greased 13x9-in. pan.
+Bake until light brown, 25-30 minutes.
 Cool on a wire rack.
 Cut into bars.
 Yield: 2 dozen.

 "instead of 1cup nuts, I used 1/2 c. dried cranberries, and 1/2 cup coconut flakes.
 Delicious!It comes in at 4 points for all of you weight watchers friends. : )"